 When I drove on, into Germany, I noticed another nice stationery surprise.
 Kids get the excellent Noris colour pencils with a kids meal.
 Chicken fillets, fries, orange juice and Staedtler Noris for €3.99.
 The Noris is certainly the star in this combo.

 By the way, Daan De Winter’s Noris in the Belgian TV series Professor T. is visible in many episodes.
 It is also used to remove the seal of a crime scene and for other tasks.
 Nice.

-The images in this blog post have been taken from Staedtler web sites.
-I believe that the use of the images shown in this blog post falls under “fair dealing” as described by the UK Copyright service.
+The screenshot/animated GIF in this blog post has been taken from Episode One of Season One of the original Professor T. TV series.
+I believe that the use of Staedtler’s image shown in this blog post and the use of the animated GIF from Professor T. falls under “fair dealing” as described by the UK Copyright service.